i-hann/i-hann/README.md

 - 👋 Hi, I’m @i-hann
 - By day, I work in the IT monitoring & automation space.
-I have worked with Moogsoft, Microsoft SCOM, Solarwinds, Silverpeak, Gluware, Site24x7, Appneta, DC Expert, and AWS.
-- By night, I enjoy working on side projects involving Raspberry Pi, Discord bots, etc.
+- By night, I enjoy working on side projects involving Discord bots, AWS, etc.